frePPLe/frepple/doc/developer-guide/architecture.rst

   | FrePPLe supports the Apache web server, and also has a built-in
     Python-based web server.
   | Long running tasks (such as the planning algorithm, database backup,
-    scenario copying, ...) don’t run in the web server process.
+    scenario copying, ...) don't run in the web server process.
 Instead, the web server will spawn a separate worker process to execute these.

 * | **Database backend**: